chuckmccullough85/Intermediate-C-Sharp-2155/Labs/EFPayroll/Readme.md

 ### CompanyDbTest
-Add a new class for testing the database.
+- Add a new class for testing the database.
-See below for a simple test class.
+- See below for a simple test class.
+- Run the *GetAllCompanies* test to generate a database and verify the EF mappings
+- Notice the database schema in *SQL Server Object Explorer*

 ```csharp
 public class CompanyDbTest : IDisposable